TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AuthMode.rst

 authMode
 ========

+.. confval:: authMode

-   :type: string (keyword)   :Scope: Display / Proc.
+   :type: string (keyword)
+   :Scope: Display  / Proc.

-:aspect:`RenderType`
-   all
+   :RenderType: all

    Authorization mode for the selector box.
 Keywords are:

    explicitAllow